 Safeguarding and Child Protection

-Designated person for Child Protection: Janis French
+Designated Safeguarding Lead: Janis French

 By working together, our pupils will enjoy a creative, innovative, exciting and challenging curriculum within a safe environment which will enrich and enhance every child’s learning.

 Within the context of our school mission statement we will endeavour to ensure that the physical, emotional and mental wellbeing of the pupils in our care is of paramount importance.

 The school recognises its prime responsibility to promote and safeguard the welfare of its’ children.
 These ideals as supported by the principles underpinning work to safeguard and promote the welfare of children set out in Working Together to Safeguard Children 2018, Keeping Children Safe in Education September 2019 and Ofsted guidance, Safeguarding Children and Young People and Young Vulnerable adults, February 2015 and the Prevent Duty 2015.

 Children have a right to feel secure and cannot learn effectively unless they do so.
 Parents, carers and other people can harm children either by direct acts or failure to provide proper care or both.
 Children may suffer neglect; emotional, physical or sexual abuse or a combination of such types of abuse.
 All children have the right to be protected from abuse.
 The aim of our procedures will be, once abuse or neglect is suspected, to minimise damage to the child and promote recovery.
 Whilst the school will work openly with parents as far as possible, the school reserves the right to contact Social Services or the Police without notifying parents if this is deemed to be in the child’s best interests.

 There are five main elements to our policy: